-Unique Incofin initiative protects nearly eighteen thousand Nicaraguan coffee and cereal growers from the impact of climate change
+Unique Incofin initiative protects nearly eighteen thousand Nicaraguan coffee and grain farmers from the impact of climate change

-The global impact investment firm, Incofin uses a climate insurance to bolster the economic resilience of local farmers who are groaning under the consequences of climate change.
-Until recently and due to a lack of knowledge, trust or financial resources, small Nicaraguan farmers had no form of climate insurance against tropical storms or long droughts, among other natural disasters.
+This year, Incofin cvso’s Technical Assistance program supported an initiative to develop a crop insurance to protect smallholder farmers in Nicaragua from the devastating effects of climate change.
+The insurance product uses satellite imagery to measure the magnitude of droughts and storms, triggering payouts that provide financial stability for farmers when climat events strike.
+Until recently and due to a lack of knowledge, trust or financial resources, small Nicaraguan farmers had no form of climate insurance.
 Incofin’s initiative now brings the management and payment of such an insurance to a group level and in the hands of local micro-finance institutions (MFIs).
 With success.

 Together with Honduras, Haiti and Myanmar, Nicaragua is in danger of being the biggest victim of climate change according to the Global Climate Risk Index (CRI).
 The Central American country is increasingly facing lean crops caused by prolonged droughts, rain showers and hurricanes.
 The premiums for agricultural insurance against weather conditions however, are going through the roof.
 Furthermore, many small farmers are suspicious or do not know how such an insurance works.
 It is a tricky situation, particularly for the most vulnerable farmers, i.e. female farmers or those with a rented or small piece of land.

 Incofin launched this project in July 2017 in cooperation with the local MFIs Fundenuse, Fundeser and MiCrédito and with financial support from, among others, the Inter-American Development Bank (IADB) and the Nederlandse Ontwikkelingsbank (FMO).
 The initiative proved its worth and efficacy for local coffee and cereal growers last summer.
-Thanks to support from Incofin, the MFIs could continue to invest in financial training and support for small farmers.
-Together, they make small farming families more resistant to the effects of climate change.
+They make smallholder farming families more resistant to the effects of climate change.